joshhunt/joshhunt-blog/content/posts/typescripts-user-defined-type-guards-are-not-safe.md

 }

 if (isFish(pet)) {
-    // We hope pet is Fish here, but when copying it into a seperate function, we accidentally made a mistake!
+    // We hope pet is Fish here, but we made a mistake when copying it }
-}
 ```
 The opportunity for introducing mistakes becomes more apparent with more realistic patterns such as discriminated union with more members with similar names.